 Encouraged by Groundwork, Michigan Climate Action Network, NMEAC and more, the Traverse City Commission committed to the goal of generating 100 percent of its municipal electricity from renewable sources by 2020, making it one of only two cities in Michigan to do so.

 Groundwork Shines helps homeowners and businesses choose the right-sized, quality solar energy system for their house or building by connecting them with the installers who can make it happen.
 We give businesses, residents, non-profits, and local governments the opportunity to work with solar contractors to invest in their own system and earn a strong return.

 CLEAN ENERGY CONFERENCE

-In June 2017, Groundwork will team up with Northwestern Michigan College and stakeholders to host a clean energy conference in Traverse City.
+In June 2018, Groundwork will team up with Northwestern Michigan College and stakeholders to host the second annual Michigan Clean Energy Conference in Traverse City.

 This is a terrific time to go solar in the Grand Traverse Area.
 Groundwork, working with other businesses, residents, nonprofits, local governments, and solar contractors, runs Groundwork Shines—an extraordinary opportunity to invest in your own solar power system and earn a strong return.

 Through Groundwork Shines, we help homeowners in the Grand Traverse Region choose a right-sized, quality solar system for their house - then connect them to the installers who can make it happen.

 If you're interested in going solar, fill out the form below.